supervisely/developer-portal/getting-started/python-sdk-tutorials/common/cloning-projects.md

-# Cloning projects while developing apps or scripts
+# Cloning projects for development

 ## Introduction